sungnga/jbook-cli-app/README.md

   - To catch the errors from the serveCommand, we wrap the serve function that's being ran inside of the .action() function with a try/catch statement and mark the serve function as an async function
   - If an error occurs, we print out a simple message from err.message

+### Displaying usable error feedback to users
+- Look inside of our err catch case, figure out what exactly went wrong, and print out appropriate error massage to the user
+- In cli's serve.ts file:
+  - Print an error message if the port they provide is already in use
+  - Since we cannot start up the Express server we will force an exit out of our program inside the catch block
+  - If they successfully start up an Express server, we may want to provide a direction of what they can do next, like navigate to the localhost of that port and start interact with the cells